 IndexedDB Architecture & Advanced Patterns

 For offline-first applications, IndexedDB remains the only browser-native storage mechanism capable of handling large, structured datasets with transactional guarantees.
-This guide details the architectural patterns, quota management strategies, and concurrency controls required to build resilient PWA state persistence layers.
+Where the synchronous key-value stores covered in Browser Storage Fundamentals & Quotas top out at a few megabytes of strings, IndexedDB gives you an asynchronous, indexed, multi-store database that can hold hundreds of megabytes of structured records, Blobs, and ArrayBuffers.
+This guide details the architectural patterns, quota management strategies, and concurrency controls required to build resilient PWA state persistence layers, and it connects directly to the durability concerns explored in Offline Sync Strategies & Background Workflows, where IndexedDB usually serves as the local source of truth behind a sync queue.

 1. Core Storage Architecture & Quota Management